xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 build/
 ```

-With VSC, Sourcetree or Git:
+With VS Code, Sourcetree or Git:

 - stage the `.gitignore` file
 - commit with the following message: **.gitignore: add xPack specifics**